AutoMiny/AutoMiny/docs/_docs/getting-started.md

 Each car is identified by it's number which is printed on the acrylic plate.
 This number is used to connect to the car over the WiFi network.
 By default the car's IP address is `192.168.43.[NUMBER]`.
-To confirm the car is running simply try connecting via ssh with user `root` and the password `elfmeter`:
+To confirm the car is running simply try connecting via ssh with user `ros` and the password `elfmeter`:

 ```bash